 For more informations, consult background notes

 Background note 1 : the set-up of the dematerialized checks processing system, known as the Exchanges Checks-Image

 Background note 2 : the establishment of new interbank fees

 Background note 3 : checks place in France

 Background note 4 : community and national decisional practices in the banking sector

 Background note 6 : the fines

 > For more details, consult the full text of the decision 10-D-28 of 20 September 2010

 > See decision of the cour d'appel de Paris (23 February 2012)

-> The ruling was appealed to the Cour de cassation (Supreme Court of Appeals)
+> The Judgement was submitted before the Cour de cassation